Facundo Bueso Sanllehí: Early life and education

 Bueso spent a year at Rensselaer Polytechnic Institute with the intention of studying Electrical Engineering.

 After that year he returned to Puerto Rico and enrolled in the College of Arts and Sciences at the University of Puerto Rico (1924).
-He entered in the R.O.T.C. program.
-He was President of the Student and Faculty Council (1927).
-He became a member of Phi Sigma Alpha fraternity.
-He obtained a BS degree in Physics from the University of Puerto Rico in 1927 (Magna Cum Laude) and was awarded the Scoville Medal from the Department of Physics and the Proficiency medal from the R.O.T.C. upon graduation.
+He entered the Army Reserve Officers' Training Corps (R.O.T.C.) program; served as the President of the Student and Faculty Council in 1927; and became a member of the Phi Sigma Alpha fraternity.
+He obtained a B.S. degree in Physics from the University of Puerto Rico in 1927 graduating Magna Cum Laude.
+Upon graduation, he was awarded the Scoville Medal from the Department of Physics and the Proficiency medal from the R.O.T.C.

-During the summer of 1927, Facundo Bueso served as Instructor with the rank of Second Lieutenant in the Citizen's Military Training Camp (C.T.M.C.).
-He served as Second Lieutenant of the US Army in the Puerto Rico National Guard (1927–1929).
+During the summer of 1927, Facundo Bueso served as an Instructor with the rank of Second Lieutenant in the Citizens' Military Training Camp (C.T.M.C.).
+He served as Second Lieutenant in the Puerto Rico Army National Guard from 1927–1929.

-Facundo Bueso obtained a MS degree in Physics from the University of Chicago in 1929.
-He had among his teachers Albert A. Michelson (Nobel Prize Physics, 1907) and Arthur H. Compton (Nobel Prize 1927).
-The title of his thesis was "On the Spectrum of Germanium Tetrachloride and possibility of Nitrogen Isotopes".
-He obtained a PhD in Physics from the University of Chicago in 1941.
-The title of his thesis was "Rotational Analysis of the 2900Å Band of CO2+".
-His thesis advisor was Robert S. Mulliken who was awarded the Nobel Prize in Chemistry in 1966 (six years after Facundo Bueso's death).
-Facundo Bueso was awarded the prestigious Guggenheim Fellowship in 1940, 1941.
+Facundo Bueso obtained a Master of Science degree in Physics from the University of Chicago in 1929.
+Among his teachers were Albert A. Michelson (Nobel Prize in Physics, 1907) and Arthur H. Compton (Nobel Prize, 1927).
+The title of his thesis was 'On the Spectrum of Germanium Tetrachloride and possibility of Nitrogen Isotopes.'
+He earned his Ph.D. in Physics from the University of Chicago in 1941.
+His doctoral thesis was titled 'Rotational Analysis of the 2900Å Band of CO2+".
+His thesis advisor was Robert S. Mulliken who was awarded the Nobel Prize in Chemistry in 1966 six years after Facundo Bueso's death.
+Facundo Bueso received the prestigious Guggenheim Fellowship in 1940 and 1941.

 He worked at the University of Puerto Rico as Assistant Instructor in Physics (1926–34) before he had completed his Bachelor degree.
 He occupied the positions of Professor of Physics, Chairman of the Department of Physics, Dean of the College of Arts and Sciences, and Dean of the Faculty of Natural Sciences.
 He was the first Dean of the Faculty of Natural Sciences.
 The Faculty of Natural Sciences was created on July 16, 1943.
 Before that date it was known as the College of Arts and Sciences.
 As Dean of Natural Sciences, Facundo Bueso had many responsibilities.
 On many occasions he represented the Chancellor or the Natural Sciences Faculty.

-Facundo Bueso married Carmen Luisa Nieva from Mayagüez in 1936.
-She obtained a Bachelor degree from the University of Puerto Rico (1935).
-She accompanied Facundo to Chicago where she studied to obtain a Master degree in Home Economics with a minor in Textiles at the University of Chicago.
+Facundo Bueso married Carmen Luisa Nieva Heyliger from Mayagüez in 1936.
+She obtained a Bachelor's degree from the University of Puerto Rico (1935).
+She accompanied Facundo to Chicago where she studied to obtain a Master's degree in Home Economics with a minor in Textiles at the University of Chicago.
 She did not complete her degree.
-They had three children: Hector Rafael, Luis Francisco ("Gugo") and Carmen Aulalia ("Carmín").
+They had three children: Héctor Rafael, Luis Francisco ("Gugo") and Carmen Eulalia ("Carmín").